-To examine atrial fibrillation and supraventricular arrhythmia following ABRYSVO vaccination, days 0-3 will be used to define the risk interval, comprising a length of 4 days (i.e., from the day of vaccination through the 3 days that follow, as only the date and not exact timing of vaccination will PFIZER CONFIDENTIAL be known) for the primary analysis.
+To examine atrial fibrillation and supraventricular arrhythmia following ABRYSVO vaccination, days 0-3 will be used to define the risk interval, comprising a length of 4 days (ie, from the day of vaccination through the 3 days that follow, as only the date and not exact timing of vaccination will be known) for the primary analysis.
 This risk interval was selected based on post-marketing reports indicating atrial fibrillation onset less than one day after ABRYSVO administration, while accounting for a potential delay between the actual event onset and when individuals seek care.
-As secondary analyses, days 0-1 comprising a length of 2 days (i.e., the day of vaccination and the day following) will be used to define the risk interval, and days 0-30 comprising a length of 31 days (i.e., the date of vaccination through the 30 days that follow) will be used to define the risk interval, similar to other studies that evaluated the risk for cardiac events (e.g., myocarditis and pericarditis) to assess the safety profile of COVID-19 vaccines.7-11 To reduce outcome misclassification, a confirmed case will require a diagnosis of atrial fibrillation (or supraventricular arrythmia) in the risk interval, with a confirmatory diagnosis within the subsequent 30 days (see Section 9.3.2).^{5,6}
+As secondary analyses, days 0-1 comprising a length of 2 days (ie, the day of vaccination and the day following) will be used to define the risk interval, and days 0-30 comprising a length of 31 days (ie, the date of vaccination through the 30 days that follow) will be used to define the risk interval, similar to other studies that evaluated the risk for cardiac events (eg, myocarditis and pericarditis) to assess the safety profile of COVID-19 vaccines.
+10-14 To reduce outcome misclassification, a confirmed case will require a diagnosis of atrial fibrillation (or supraventricular arrythmia) in the risk interval, with a confirmatory diagnosis within the subsequent 30 days for the primary and secondary analyses with different risk interval lengths (see Section 9.3.2).^{8,9}

-Multivariable adjusted analyses will be performed comparing individuals who received ABRYSVO to individuals who received another vaccine (e.g., influenza vaccine, COVID-19 vaccine, and other pre-specified vaccines such as shingles, hepatitis B listed in Section 9.3.3) at that point in time (+/-30 days) [i.e., contemporary vaccinated controls] in the primary analysis.
+Multivariable adjusted analyses will be performed comparing individuals who received ABRYSVO to individuals who received another vaccine (eg, influenza vaccine, COVID-19 vaccine, and other pre-specified vaccines such as shingles, hepatitis B listed in Section 9.3.3) at that point in time (+/- 30 days) [ie, contemporary vaccinated controls] in the primary analysis.
+The ABRYSVO cohort's index date will be defined as the date of vaccination with ABRYSVO.
 The vaccinated controls' index date will be defined as the date on which the individual received another vaccine that is within 30 days of a corresponding ABRYSVO vaccinee's vaccination date; these individuals can later receive ABRYSVO and enter the vaccination group if all eligibility criteria are met.

-As a secondary analysis, individuals who received ABRYSVO will be compared to individuals not receiving any vaccinations at that point in time but had at least one vaccination record in the year prior to the index date (i.e., contemporary unvaccinated controls).
+As a secondary analysis, individuals who received ABRYSVO will be compared to individuals not receiving any vaccinations at that point in time but had at least one vaccination record in the year prior to the index date (ie, contemporary unvaccinated controls).
 The unvaccinated controls will be assigned an index date matched to a corresponding ABRYSVO vaccinee's vaccination date; these individuals can later receive ABRYSVO and enter the vaccination group if all eligibility criteria are met.
 To address possible selection bias due to health seeking behaviors, the unvaccinated controls will be randomly selected from a population of patients who have regular use of preventive medical care within the VHA system, defined as at least one vaccination record in the year prior to the index date.
 The index date for the contemporary unvaccinated controls will be selected based on the observed index dates in the vaccinated cohort.
 If ABRYSVO vaccination is associated with a regular healthcare encounter, the contemporary unvaccinated control will be required to have an encounter within 30 days of the assigned index date, and the date of encounter will be set as the index date to ensure comparability of covariate measurement.